dsfellows/dsfellows/week_10_agenda.md

 ##Tutorial
 For the exercise, you will need to access the lesson materials [here] (https://drive.google.com/drive/folders/0B5IR-0UTxTQQWWdSbkxFeWt6Zj).
+(The materials can also be found in this repository as week_10_materials.zip)

 1. Interface
 2. Artboards and layers